The-101-project/Lock_In_Amplifier_Review/readme.md

 * The 2nd LED receiving

 Oscilloscope probes
-* Channel 1: Connected to the receiving LED.
-Maximumu Amplification: 20mV/div
+* Channel-1: Connected to the receiving LED.
+Maximum Amplification: **20mV/div**
-* Channel 2: Connected to the transmitting LED, 1V/div, the driving signal is 2.8V
+* Channel-2: Connected to the transmitting LED, 1V/div, the driving signal is 2.8V

 <p align="center">